MichalLytek/type-graphql/examples/README.md

 # Examples

-This folder consist of simple examples showing how to use different `TypeGraphQL` features and how well it integrates with 3rd party libraries.
+This folder consists of simple examples showing how to use different `TypeGraphQL` features and how well it integrates with 3rd party libraries.

-All examples has a `examples.gql` file with sample queries/mutations/subscriptions that you can execute.
+All examples have an `examples.graphql` file with sample queries/mutations/subscriptions that you can execute.

 > **Note**: Be aware that the examples on master branch are designed to work with latest codebase that might not be released yet.
 > So if you are looking for examples that are compatible with the version you use, just browse the files by the git tag, e.g. [`tree/v0.16.0` for `0.16.0` release](https://github.com/MichalLytek/type-graphql/tree/v0.16.0/examples).